U.S. holiday shoppers buy early, often, online

 CHICAGO U.S. shoppers went to stores earlier this Thanksgiving weekend and bought online more than in years past, giving retailers a strong start to the holiday shopping season, data showed on Sunday.

-The more successful retailers, analysts said, were companies such as Wal-Mart Stores Inc and Macy's Inc, which did better at combining physical stores with their online and mobile channels into a seamless shopping experience.
+The more successful retailers, analysts said, were companies such as Wal-Mart Stores Inc (WMT.N) and Macy's Inc (M.N), which did better at combining physical stores with their online and mobile channels into a seamless shopping experience.

 "The more you can make a shopper shop multiple channels, they are at least twice as likely to be a loyal shopper and spend tons of money," Patty Edwards, chief investment officer at investment firm Trutina Financial, said.